 Dr. Carlson is a recognized speaker on many timely, health-related topics.
 His most frequently requested presentations are listed below.
-Reserve Dr. Carlson for an employee or client presentation now, call (512) 553-1921 or click the book now link.
+Reserve Dr. Carlson for a presentation now, call (512) 553-1921 or click the book now link.

-The foundation of Dr. Carlson’s presentation comes from the renowned Blue Zone study where some of the world’s best researchers in “successful aging” identified communities around the world with high concentrations of centenarians (individuals aged 100+).
-These regions were labeled the “Blue Zones.”
-What can we learn from the “Blue Zones?”
+The foundation of Dr. Carlson’s presentation comes from the renowned blue zone study where some of the world’s best researchers in “successful aging” identified communities around the world with high concentrations of centenarians (individuals aged 100+).
+These regions were labeled the blue zone regions.
+What can we learn from the blue zones?
 While these communities are scattered across both hemispheres and different cultures, they share common habits that lead to successful aging.
 Through this compelling work, these scientists identified lifestyle characteristics – coined as the Power 9® – that likely contribute to this longevity.
 Dr. Carlson will share these nine characteristics and the simple ways you can integrate them into your life.

 Aging in Austin: Designing an Age-Friendly Community

 Mark Carlson, MD and co-presenter Teresa Sansone Ferguson